ozkanolson/dahao-animal-welfare-test-1/data/enactments/proposal_15.md

-TITLE: Establish @rule_individual_welfare_tracking to Ensure Consideration of Individual Animal Outcomes
+# Establish @rule_individual_welfare_tracking to Ensure Consideration of Individual Animal Outcomes
-BODY: [THESIS]

 **Objective**
 Introduce a new rule, `@rule_individual_welfare_tracking`, to ensure that welfare assessments and practice evaluations explicitly consider and track individual animal outcomes, preventing individual suffering from being obscured by aggregate or species-level data.